pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

   The following part controls the tiling of the image: ![Tab](https://github.com/pkuliyi2015/multidiffusion-img-demo/blob/master/Tab.png?raw=true)

-  Here is an explanation:
+  Here is an illustration:

   ![Tab](https://github.com/pkuliyi2015/multidiffusion-img-demo/blob/master/tiles_explain.png?raw=true)

+- From the illustration, you can see how is an image splitted into tiles.
-  - Each tile in latent space is send to SD img2img redraw.
+  - In each step, each tile in the latent space will be send to Stable Diffusion UNet.
+  - The tiles are splited and fused over and over again, util all steps completed.
+- What is a good tile size?
+  - Larger tile size will increase the speed because it produces less tiles.
+  - However, the optimal size depends on your checkpoint.
+The basic SD1.4 is only good at drawing 512 * 512 images (SD2.1 will be 768 * 768).
+And most checkpoints cannot generate good pictures larger than 1280 * 1280.
+So in latent space let's divide this by 8, and you will get 64 - 160.
+  - Hence, you should pick a value between 64 - 160.
+  - **Personally I recommend 96 or 128 for fast speed.**
+- What is a good overlap?
-    - Larger overlap will reduce seams, **but will severely affect the speed as it introduces much more tiles.**
+  - The overlap reduces seams in fusion.
+Obviously, larger overlap means less seams, but will **significantly reduce the speed** as it brings much more tiles to redraw.
-    - Larger tile size will increase the speed, but SD may not good at drawing tiles larger than 768 * 768
-  - Overall, tile size = 96, overlap = 32 or 48 is ideal choice.
+  - Comparing to MultiDiffusion, Mixture of Diffusers requires less overlap because it use Gaussian smoothing (and therefore can be faster).
+  - **Personally I recommend 32 or 48 for MultiDiffusion, 16 or 32 for Mixture of Diffusers**
 - **Upscaler** will appear in i2i.
+You can select one to upscale your image in advance.

 ****

 ### Region Prompt Control

-- In tiled diffusion all tiles share the same main prompt
+- Normally, all tiles share the same main prompt.
-  - So you can't draw meaningful objects with main prompt, it will draw many objects everywhere.
+  - So you can't draw meaningful objects with main prompt, it will draw your object everywhere and ruin your image.
-  - Sometimes i2i result will be affected too.
-- To handle this, we provide region prompt control tool.
+- To handle this, we provide the powerful region prompt control tool.
 - ![Tab](https://github.com/pkuliyi2015/multidiffusion-img-demo/blob/master/region_prompt_control.png?raw=true)
-  1. First, check the enable.
+1. First, enable the region prompt control.
     - **NOTE: When you enable the control, the default tiling behavior will be disabled.**
-     - If your regions can't fill the whole canvas, it will produce you brown empty spaces.
+    - If your custom regions can't fill the whole canvas, it will produce brown color (MultiDiffusion) or noises (Mixture of Diffusers) in those uncovered areas.
-     - We recommend you use your regions to fill the canvas.
+    - We recommend you use your own regions to fill the canvas, as it can be much faster when generation.
-     - If you are lazy, you can enable the **Draw full canvas background.** However, this is slow.
+    - If you are lazy to draw, you can also enable the **Draw full canvas background.** However, this will be much slower in generation.
-  2. Upload an image, or click the button create an empty image as a reference.
+2. Upload an image or click the button to create an empty image as a reference.
-  3. Click Region 1, you will see a region appears in the image.
+3. Click the enable in Region 1, you will see a red rectangle appears in the image.
     - **Click and drag** the region with your mouse to move and resize them.
 4. Selecte region type.
 If you want to draw object, select Foreground.
 Otherwise select Background.
     - **Feather** will appear if you select foreground.
-     - The larger value will gives you more smooth edges.
+    - The larger value will give you more smooth edges.
-  5. Type in positive prompt and negative prompt
+5. Type in positive prompt and negative prompt.
-     -  **Note: your prompt will be appended to the prompt at the top of the page.** You can leverage this to save your words, write common things like "masterpiece, bestquality..." at the top of the page
+    -  **Note: your prompt will be appended to the prompt at the top of the page.**
+    - You can leverage this to save your words, write common things like "masterpiece, best quality, highres..." at the top of the page
-     - **You can use Textual Inversion and LoRA in the prompt**
+    - **You can also use Textual Inversion and LoRA in the prompt**

 ****

-### Special tips on Upscaling
+### Special tips for Upscaling
+- **Recommend Parameters for Efficient Upscaling.**
+  - Sampler = Euler a, steps = 20, denoise = 0.35, method = Mixture of Diffusers, Latent tile height & width = 128, overlap = 16, tile batch size = 8 (reduce tile batch size if see CUDA out of memory).

-- **We are compatible with masked inpainting**
+- We are compatible with masked inpainting
-  - If you want to keep a part, just mask it.
+  - If you want to keep some parts, or the upscaler gives you weird results, just mask these areas.
-- **The checkpoint is crucial**.
+- **The checkpoint is crucial.**.
   - MultiDiffusion works very similar to highres.fix, so it highly relies on your checkpoint.
   - A checkpoint that good at drawing details (e.g., trained on high resolution images) can add amazing details to your image.
   - A **full checkpoint** instead of a pruned one yields much finer results.
 - **Don't include any concrete objects in your main prompts.**  Otherwise the results get ruined.
   - Just use something like "highres, masterpiece, best quality, ultra-detailed 8k wallpaper, extremely clear".
-  - And use regional prompt control for concrete objects.
+  - And use regional prompt control for concrete objects if you like.
-- You don't need too large tile size, large overlap and many denoising steps, **or it can be slow**.
+- You don't need too large tile size, large overlap and many denoising steps, **or it can be very slow**.
-  - Latent tile size=64 - 96, Overlap=32 - 48, and steps=20 - 25 are recommended.
-If you find seams, please increase overlap.
-- **CFG scale can significantly affect the details**, together with a proper sampler.
+- **CFG scale can significantly affect the details.**
   - A large CFG scale (e.g., 14) gives you much more details.
-For samplers,I personally prefer Euler a and DPM++ SDE Karras.
 - You can control how much you want to change the original image with **denoising strength from 0.1 - 0.6**.
 - If your results are still not as satisfying as mine, [see our discussions here.](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111/issues/3)